Yankees star Judge hits 62nd homer to break Maris' AL record - WHIZ News

 ARLINGTON, Texas (AP) — Aaron Judge hit his 62nd home run of the season Tuesday night, breaking Roger Maris’ American League record and setting what some fans consider baseball’s “clean” standard.

-The 30-year-old Yankees slugger drove a 1-1 slider from Texas right-hander Jesús Tinoco into the first couple of rows of seats in left field when leading off the second game of New York’s day-night doubleheader.
+The long chase to top a mark set in 1961 ended when the 30-year-old Yankees slugger drove a 1-1 slider from Texas right-hander Jesús Tinoco into the first row of seats in left field leading off the second game of New York’s day-night doubleheader.

+After No. 99 took a smooth, mighty swing, he had a wide smile on his face as he rounded the bases and his Yankees teammates streamed out of the dugout to celebrate with him.
+They stayed away from home plate, letting Judge step on it before sharing hugs and high-fives.

+Barry Bonds holds the major league record of 73 home runs, set with the San Francisco Giants in 2001.

+“History made, more history to make,” President Joe Biden posted on Twitter.

+Tweeted former Yankees star Derek Jeter: “Congrats @TheJudge44 on 62!
+Postseason next!!!”

-Maris’ 61 for the Yankees in 1961 had been exceeded six times previously, but all were tainted by the stench of steroids.
-Mark McGwire hit 70 for the St. Louis Cardinals in 1998 and 65 the following year.
-Barry Bonds hit an MLB-record 73 for the San Francisco Giants in 2001, and the Chicago Cubs’ Sammy Sosa had 66, 65 and 63 during a four-season span starting in 1998.
+Maris’ 61 for the Yankees had been exceeded six times previously, but all were tainted by the stench of steroids.
+Along with Bonds’ record, Mark McGwire hit 70 for the St. Louis Cardinals in 1998 and 65 the following year.
+The Chicago Cubs’ Sammy Sosa had 66, 65 and 63 during a four-season span starting in 1998.

 McGwire admitted using banned steroids, while Bonds and Sosa denied knowingly using performing-enhancing drugs.
 Major League Baseball started testing with penalties for PEDs in 2004, and some fans — perhaps many — until now have considered Maris as holder of the legitimate record.